Blue Spirulina: Nature’s First Protein

 Technically classified as a cyanobacterium, a strain of bacteria that obtains its energy through oxygenic photosynthesis, blue spirulina has been used for centuries as a food source by people across the globe.
-Aztecs harvested the alga from Lake Texcoco in Mexico1 and communities have gathered it near the shores of Lake Chad2.
-More recently, The World Health Organization (WHO) supported the use of it to treat malnutrition3 and NASA likes blue spirulina for its tidy nutritional density4—just one gram of this algae has the nutritional equivalent of 1,000 grams of fruits and veggies.
+Aztecs harvested the alga from Lake Texcoco in Mexico and communities have gathered it near the shores of Lake Chad.
+More recently, The World Health Organization (WHO) supported the use of it to treat malnutrition and NASA likes blue spirulina for its tidy nutritional density—just one gram of this algae has the nutritional equivalent of 1,000 grams of fruits and veggies.

 When listing nature’s most nutrient-dense foods, blue spirulina earns its place at the top.
 It is often described as Mother Nature’s very first protein source.
 It was the original organism on the planet to make use of the sun’s energy to photosynthesize food for itself.
 And a brief rundown of its components reads like a who’s who of superfood stats.